Los Angeles Rams vs. Seattle Seahawks NFL Week 5 Odds, Plays and Insights for October 7, 2021

 - So far this season Seattle has two wins against the spread.

-- The Seahawks covered the spread in their only game when underdogs by 2.5 points or more.
+- This season, the Seahawks won ATS in their only game as an underdog of 2.5 points or more.

-- Seattle's games this season have hit the over on one of four set point totals (25%).
+- Seattle's games this year have gone over the total in one out of four opportunities (25%).

-- When Seattle scores more than 24.8 points, it is 2-1 against the spread and 2-1 overall.
+- Seattle is 2-1 against the spread and 2-1 overall in games when it records more than 24.8 points.

-- The Seahawks have turned the ball over one time, three fewer times than the Rams have forced turnovers (4).
+- The Seahawks have one giveaway this season, while the Rams have four takeaways.

 Home and road insights

-- The Rams are winless ATS (0-1) away from home as 2.5-point favorites or more.
+- The Rams are winless ATS (0-1) as 2.5-point favorites or more away from home.

 Powered by Data Skrive.